Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     username: james
     password: password

-.. note :: This works on windows too but you will need to set your ``HOME`` environment variable first.
-If your home directory is ``C:\Documents and Settings\James`` you would put your :file:`.pypirc` file in that directory and set your ``HOME`` environment variable with this command:
+.. note :: This works on windows too but you will need to set your :envvar:`HOME` environment variable first.
+If your home directory is :file:`C:\Documents and Settings\James` you would put your :file:`.pypirc` file in that directory and set your :envvar:`HOME` environment variable with this command:

 .. code-block :: bash

     > SET HOME=C:\Documents and Settings\James

-You can now use the ``python setup.py bdist_egg upload`` as normal.
+You can now use the :command:`python setup.py bdist_egg upload` as normal.

-Now that the application is on PyPi anyone can install it with the ``easy_install`` command exactly as we did right at the very start of this tutorial.
+Now that the application is on PyPi anyone can install it with the :command:`easy_install` command exactly as we did right at the very start of this tutorial.

 Security
 ========